opnsense/docs/source/manual/how-tos/caddy.rst

 Go to :menuselection:`Firewall --> Rules --> LAN` and create the same rules for the `LAN` interface.
 Now external and internal clients can connect to Caddy, and `Let's Encrypt` or `ZeroSSL` certificates will be issued automatically.

+..
+Note:: Caddy upgrades all connections automatically from HTTP to HTTPS.
+When cookies do not have have the ``secure`` flag set by the application serving them, they can still be transmitted unencrypted before the connection is upgraded.
+If these cookies contain very sensitive information, it might be a good choice to close port 80.

 ---
 FAQ